 Benchmark

-To benchmark XspecT performance, you can use the Nextflow workflow provided in the scripts/benchmark
+To benchmark XspecT performance yourself, you can use the Nextflow workflow provided in the scripts/benchmark

 directory.
-This workflow allows you to run XspecT on a set of samples and measure species classification accuracy on both whole genomes, as well as on simulated reads.
+This workflow allows you to run XspecT on a set of samples and measure species classification accuracy on both genome assemblies, as well as on simulated reads.

 to download the data using the NCBI Datasets CLI, which needs to be installed first.
 The script will download all available Acinetobacter genomes, as well as taxonomic data.